Elevator Hurricane Preparedness

 Disconnecting the power serves three purposes:

 - It prevents severe damage to equipment caused by short circuits from wet circuitry.
-Usually once the equipment is dried out it can quickly be cleared and re-started by a competent building mechanic; with little or no damage.
+Usually once the equipment is dried out, it can be quickly cleared and restarted by a competent mechanic with little or no damage

 Park elevators with doors closed.

-- If windows break on the floor the elevator is parked this will prevent debris from entering the hoistway.
+- If windows break on the floor the elevator is parked, you will prevent debris from entering the hoistway

 - On hydraulic elevators, it is normal to have some oil leakage around the jack packing.
 An elevator that sits for 24 or more hours may settle as much as a couple of inches, or more.
-An open door would create problems such as people could get inside and close the doors manually and perhaps become inadvertently trapped.
+An open door would only invite problems

-Although this should be self-evident, people have become trapped during a storm.
+Although this should be self-evident, we occasionally hear about people who were trapped during the storm.
 These are usually either due to building management not having properly secured the elevator, or building management trying to effect emergency repairs to the building.

-A case in point: During Hurricane Andrew a building manager was riding the service elevator up to a floor with a load of plywood to secure some broken windows in a high rise facility.
+A case in point: During Hurricane Andrew, one of our County building managers was riding the service elevator up to a floor with a load of plywood to secure some broken windows in one of our high-rise facilities.
+Even though this was in the downtown Miami area, we had significant high winds.
 The wind force coming down the elevator shaft was so strong that it stalled the elevator motor and blew a circuit breaker.
-Had the elevator not been near a floor where the trapped person could have extricated themselves they would have been trapped, at a minimum 12 hours.
-It could have been longer, as service personnel were not able to commence repairs until 3:00 p.m., a full 18 hours after the incident.Back to Top
+Had the elevator not been near a floor where the trapped persons could have extricated themselves they would have been trapped, at a minimum of 12 hours.
+It could have been longer, as we were unable to get service personnel to commence repairs until 3 p.m., a full 18 hours after the incident.After Hurricane

-Inspect elevator pit, cab, machine room for indication of water.
+Inspect elevator pit, cab and machine room for indication of water.
 (Do not energize main line breaker if water is found).

-If water is found, call the Elevator Contractor.
+If water is found, call your elevator contractor.

-The main line power should not energized until it can be determined whether or not the water poses a hazard to life or equipment.
-Obviously this is an instance in which good judgment is necessary on the part of building management.
-If there is any doubt, contact the elevator contractor who services the building.
+We do not want you to energize the main line power until it can be determined whether or not the water poses a hazard to life or equipment.
+This is an instance in which good judgment is necessary on the part of building management.
+If there is any doubt, contact your elevator contractor.

-Generally if the water encountered in the pit is minimal, and is not near any equipment in the pit, the elevator may be run.
+Generally, if the water encountered in the pit is minimal and is not near any equipment in the pit, the elevator may be run.
 If water leaked under the door or through a vent in the elevator machine room, and there is no water on the equipment or signs of water having been on the equipment, then it may be safe to run the elevator.
 If water is in the cab and it did not leak in from above, the elevator may be run.
-If water conditions appear above the cab or on any part of the equipment do not run it until it can be properly evaluated by the elevator contractor.
+If water conditions appear above the cab or on any part of the equipment do not run it until it can be properly evaluated.

 Those buildings with basements need to take special precautions.
-Do not run the elevator at all, until the basement has been checked.
+Do not run the elevator until you have checked the basement.

 Do not attempt to start elevator (or call for service) if power is out.

-Obviously if you do not have electricity you don't want to call your elevator contractor while you are still without power.
-However, there may be some condition where you still don't want to call.
+If you don't have electricity, you don't want to call your elevator contractor while you are without power.
 If your building has a generator and the elevators (or some of them) are not connected to the generator, you don't want to call until the generator shuts off and all normal power is restored.

-The important issue here is all normal power; there may be a condition where some lights are on in the building, and some are not.
+The important point here is all normal power; there may be a condition where some lights are on in the building, and some are not.
 This may be caused by the loss of one or more phases, or "legs", of three-phase power.
 Without all three phases in our commercial buildings, the elevators will not run.
 Some elevators may not be equipped with a phase or voltage monitor and trying to start it will result in damage to the equipment, which would not be covered by our maintenance agreements.
-Likewise, if you call for service and there is no power, you will pay extra for the trouble call.Back to Top
+Likewise, if you call for service and there is no power, you will pay extra for the trouble call.Special Considerations

 Usage of equipment and availability of equipment for people, including people with disabilities, who are unable to climb stairs.

 The ADA requires reasonable accommodation for people with disabilities.
-That might include giving people who cannot climb stairs the opportunity to register with building management to insure that they are notified before the elevators are shut down.
-Reasonable accommodation might include making tenants with disabilities aware that they can get information about County shelters, including special needs shelters, by calling 311 or (305) 468-5900.
+That might include giving people who cannot climb stairs the opportunity to register with building management to ensure that they are notified before the elevators are shut down.
+Reasonable accommodation might include making tenants with disabilities aware that they can get information about County shelters, including special needs shelters, by calling 311 or 305-468-5900.

 Reasonable accommodation might include letting tenants know when they would need to plan to leave the building to be sure that they would have elevator service to the ground floor in order to get to an appropriate designated shelter.
-It would be important to be sure that elevators were not shut down before shelters were opened.
-Reasonable accommodation might include insuring that shelter(s) on lower floors in your building that may be provided generally for tenants, are accessible for people with disabilities who choose not to leave the building.
+It would be important to know that elevators were not shut down before shelters were opened.
+Reasonable accommodation might include ensuring that shelters on lower floors in your building that may be provided generally for tenants are accessible for people with disabilities who choose not to leave the building.